 Last Minute Musicians – lastminutemusicians

 LastMinuteMusicians.com is the UK’s leading live entertainment portal.
 More than just a directory – it’s the most convenient way to find the right entertainment for live events.
-Visitors can browse profiles, read reviews, listen to audio, watch videos and choose from a rapidly growing selection of the best musicians, bands, entertainers and related companies.
 For musicians, it represents a fantastic way to get more gigs without having to worry about hefty agency commission.

 The Unsigned Guide – unsignedguide